TechnologyEnhancedLearning/TELBlazor/README.md

 # TELBlazor
 TEL Blazor Component Library Package

+# This ReadMe

+This readme is the repo readme, it is also used as the package readme as this is the solution for making the TELBlazor.Components package.
+There is also a cicd readme in the workflow folder.

+The [MVCBlazor repo ](https://github.com/TechnologyEnhancedLearning/MVCBlazor) readme has exploration of various of the choices and alternatives to what is implemented here.
+And the other blazor repos may also be a useful resource when developing for this repo.

 # Purpose

 Progressive components, that use the server prerendering in Global Wasm Blazor to ensure that if the user has no JS they will get html.
 And that html can be created to have working post actions.
 The render cycle will hydrate the prerender and the post actions will be overrided by services injected in the components.
 It is client side so the users browser will do the work.

 # Links